 As a lifelong heritage and museum enthusiast, I delight in restoring objects of all kinds.
 For example, restoring a seaplane model for the North Vancouver Museum and Archives’ new exhibition space, or fabricating a new part for a solid wood planer machine.

 Industry & Personal Training

-I relish teaching and training.
-Whether it’s people in industry who need updated skills training or individuals who want to experience fabricating, I am always enthusiastic to teach them what I love doing.
+There are people in industry who need to update or refine their skills or individuals who want to experience fabricating, want help on a project or need intensive individual training, I am always enthusiastic to teach them.
 (Find out about industry and personal training here.)